Destinations Greece The Ionian Islands

 Cape Skinari · Zakynthos

-From Cape Skinari at the north tip of Zakynthos — a small-boat tour through the blue caves (water-light interior arches, swim-stops), then around to the Navagio Shipwreck for the view from the sea.
-The beach itself is closed to landings in 2026 due to rockfall risk; boats can approach ~40 m but cannot drop you ashore.
-Cliff-top viewing platform is open.
+From Cape Skinari at the north tip of Zakynthos: a small-boat tour through the blue caves (water-light interior arches, swim-stops), then around to the Navagio Shipwreck for the view from the sea.
+The beach itself is closed to landings in 2026 due to rockfall risk; boats can approach to about 40 m but can't drop you ashore.
+The cliff-top viewing platform is open.

 €25–40 · no landing 2026